-The consequences could ripple far beyond their statehouses, polarizing what has been until now a largely bipartisan movement to fix education and perhaps complicating efforts in a divided Congress to rewrite the No Child Left Behind law.
-Analysts say teachers might grow leery of signing onto a school improvement agenda if they believe it will quash their rights.
+This approach to school reform is far more confrontational than President Obama's and threatens to polarize what has been a largely bipartisan movement to overhaul education.
+Analysts say teachers might grow leery of signing onto a school improvement agenda if they believe it will trample their rights.

 "This is big," Rick Muir, president of the Indiana Federation of Teachers, said of the Republican agenda.
 "It's not one item.
 It's not two.
 They've seized the opportunity to go on the attack.
 They're going for the jugular."

 Here in Indiana, Gov. Mitch Daniels (R), a possible 2012 presidential contender, and several of his Republican peers are pushing a bill to connect teacher evaluations with test scores, launch a system of performance-based pay and make it easier to dismiss teachers repeatedly rated ineffective or in need of improvement.
 Other Daniels-backed bills would offer publicly funded vouchers to help children of low to moderate means attend private school and narrow the scope of collective bargaining to wages and benefits.